JazzMaster/LazGFX/README.md

 I have left reference where its due in the code.
 I only accept credit where its due me.

+Embrecardo has taken over Delphi after about 3 corporate buyouts.

 ## Final NOTE: